Why is Home Office pointless?

 - Comfort hurts productivity: If you work from home, then you have access to many amenities.
 Too much comfort, too much comfort is not good for your productivity.
 Working from home can be catastrophic for your productivity, your quality of life, your marriage, your children, and the overall success of your business.
 If you make yourself comfortable, you are less active.
 Being less active means you are not reaching your full potential, especially your sales potential.
 Working from home is very dangerous because you may be too relaxed about it.

-- Too much self-discipline is necessary: Currently, the decision of IBM is discussed to dissolve the home office.
-IBM is not alone.
-Do you know what the first official decision of the new Yahoo boss Ms. Marissa Mayer was?
-She issued a ban on home workplaces.
-One reason was productivity, the other one was not the idea of a company!
-The idea of a company is that there people work together and so a certain philosophy is internalized and communicated, which also creates new ideas.
+- Too much self-discipline is necessary: IBM's decision to close the home office is currently being discussed.
+IBM is not alone in this.
+Do you know what was the first official decision by the new Yahoo boss Ms. Marissa Mayer?
+She banned home work.
+One reason was productivity, the other reason that it is not the idea of a company!
+The idea of a company is that people work together there and so a certain philosophy is internalized and communicated, which also creates new ideas.
 Working together in a team can also be very motivating and productive.
 I can understand Marissa Mayer.
-Also in my team there is always the idea to work one day a week from home.
-For all love: that makes no sense! ... especially not with our small team of 20 employees.
-And if I now look at the direct sales positions, such as the telephone sales, then I say: impossible!
-There are too many distractions, too high a requirement for the degree of self-discipline.
+In my team, too, there is always the idea of working from home one day a week.
+With all love: it doesn't matter Sense! ... especially not with our small team of 20 employees.
+And when I look at the direct sales positions, such as telephone sales, I say: impossible!
+There are too many distractions, too high a level of self-discipline.

-- Too much distraction: When working successfully from home, everything stands and falls with self-discipline.
+- Too much distraction: When working from home successfully, everything depends on self-discipline.
 If you want to achieve results, you need incredible self-discipline.
-Your home is full of distractions: your partner, your kids, your pets, the TV, your computer, your smartphone, your couch and your own bed for a quick nap.
-Believe me, only the truly disciplined manage to be productive in this environment.
-Lots Company worldwide offer their employees to work at home at least once a week.
-If you ask these employees, say about 50% that they are happier with this scheme.
-I bet they'll be happier with that, but are they productive too?
-If your own kitchen is only a few yards from your desk and she regularly invites you to take a break, or if your TV is in the same room you want to work in, 99% Home Office is for everyone, at least what productivity, the worse solution.
-I still remember what that was like when I started marketing at a time when I was still a sales representative with a home office.
-My partner was of the opinion that the moment I arrived home, I accompany her to the store, bring down the laundry, get the shopping from the car, bring the garbage away, clear out the dishwasher, mow the lawn, on any Things could take care of shortly and so on.
-My productivity on such days was just above zero.
-No question: it was nice to spend the day in my familiar environment and with my partner, but my productivity and success were below average on those days.
+Your home is full of distractions: your partner, your children, your pets, the television, your computer, your smartphone, your couch and your own bed for a short nap.
+Believe me, only the really disciplined are able to be productive in this environment.
+Many companies worldwide offer their employees to work from home at least once a week.
+If you ask these employees, 50% say that they are happier with this regulation.
+I bet they're happier with it, but are they productive?
+If your own kitchen is only a few meters away from your work place and it regularly invites you to take a break or if your TV is in the same room in which you want to work, a home office at 99% is for everyone, at least what in terms of productivity, the worse solution.
+I still remember what it was like at the beginning of my time in sales when I was a sales representative with home office.
+My partner thought that the moment I got home, I would accompany her to shopping, bring the laundry down, get the shopping out of the car, take the trash away, clear out the dishwasher, mow the lawn for a moment, any Things might be quick to watch and so on.
+My productivity on such days was just over zero.
+Without question: it was nice to spend the day in my familiar environment and with my partner, but my productivity and my success on these days were below average.

 3 important tips for working in the home office